quitesimpleorg/randrss/README.md

 not contact the feed servers in any way.
 In Thunderbird, set browser.chrome.favicons to false.

-The only drawback of this approach is that the time you get new feeds is delayed, but that should be acceptable.
+A drawback of this approach is that the time you get new feeds is delayed, but that should be acceptable.

-By default, torsocks is used to fetch the feeds.

 Usage
 =====
 Fetchers
 --------
 Scripts that request the feeds while trying to look like a normal client.
+By default, they are launched with "torsocks".

 Config file
 -----------